Support us, Make Donation

 You can donate directly to your bank account

-Account name: The Herobieshov Foundation in Israel
+Account name: Keren Kedoshei Hrubieszow in Israel (R.f)

 To donate to the foundation, please leave your details and we will contact you or call us 054-4247360